CARC 303 Active

 RARC Description

-N130 Alert: You may need to review plan documents or guidelines to determine coverage details.
+N130 Alert: You may need to review plan documents or guidelines.
+Review state Medicaid guidelines for QMB cost-sharing coverage →

 How to Prevent CO-303